 Tatay was a versatile person at home.
 He was a wide reader and he motivated us to read more and to interact with people with knowledge and wisdom.
 We considered him the engineer, the lawyer, the writer, the accountant, the cook and most of all, the loving father to us and a dear husband to our Nanay.

 He esteemed the adage: “Charity begins at home.”
 He was strict and disciplinarian but we knew it’s all because of love.
-That he wanted us to be good children to be good parents too!
+He wanted us to be good children to be good parents too!

-When the going gets tough, sense of humor. taking life lightly and stress free were his best weapon.
+When the going gets tough, the tough gets going.
+For my father it was his sense of humor (our family laughs) and on taking life lightly were his best weapon for us to stay stress free.
 He was composed and always has a knack to crack a joke and make us laugh.

-When Tatay passed away, he left a legacy, a great memory more precious than any other inheritance - his being “mapagmahal na asawa sa aming ina at mabuting ama sa amin” (a loving wife to mother and good father to us), passing great values and habits to us will remain more than diamonds!
+When Tatay passed away, he left us a legacy, a great memory more precious than any other inheritance - his being a loving father to us and husband to our mother (“mabuting ama sa amin at mapagmahal na asawa sa aming ina”), passing great values and habits to us will remain more than diamonds!
 Tatay, you will be remembered as long as we live!

-When the going gets tough, sense of humor. taking life lightly and stress free were his best weapon.
+When the going gets tough, the tough gets going.
+For my father it was his sense of humor (our family laughs) and on taking life lightly were his best weapon for us to stay stress free.
 He was composed and always has a knack to crack a joke and make us laugh.

-When Tatay passed away, he left a legacy, a great memory more precious than any other inheritance - his being “mapagmahal na asawa sa aming ina at mabuting ama sa amin” (a loving wife to mother and good father to us), passing great values and habits to us will remain more than diamonds!
+When Tatay passed away, he left us a legacy, a great memory more precious than any other inheritance - his being a loving father to us and husband to our mother (“mabuting ama sa amin at mapagmahal na asawa sa aming ina”), passing great values and habits to us will remain more than diamonds!
 Tatay, you will be remembered as long as we live!

 Salamat po Tatay (Thank you very much Father!), you will truly be missed!